-- Reduced waiting time – Along with high medical expenses, waiting time for patients at the emergency rooms can turn out to be tedious and dull.
-IoT can track vacant rooms for inbound patients and reduce the waiting time by atleast 50 percent.
+1. Reduced waiting time – Along with high medical expenses, waiting time for patients in the emergency rooms can turn out to be tedious and dull.
+IoT can track vacant rooms for inbound patients and reduce the waiting time by 50 percent.

-- Monitoring and reporting – Patient’s medical data can be monitored and reported simultaneously.
-Connected devices gather the medical data and transfer to the medical professionals in case of remote monitoring of the patients.
-This is specifically beneficial to prevent emergency situations like heart attacks, asthma, etc. According to a study conducted by the Center of Connected Health Policy, there was a 50 percent reduction in 30-day re-admission rate because of remote patient monitoring on heart failure patients.
+2. Monitoring and reporting – Patients’ medical data can be monitored and reported simultaneously.
+Connected devices gather the medical data and transfer it to the medical professionals in case of remote monitoring of the patients.
+This is specifically beneficial to preventing emergency situations like heart attacks, asthma, etc. According to a study conducted by the Center of Connected Health Policy, there was a 50 percent reduction in the 30-day re-admission rate because of remote patient monitoring on heart failure patients.

-- Tracking of assets – Along with patients, tracking of staff and inventory are made easy by IoT and its location systems.
-Big healthcare organizations are turning to IoT based location systems as they prove to be a less expensive way of monitoring day-to-day activities and track their doctors and nurses, their inventory, even tracks the whereabouts of their patients (example automatic/smart wheelchairs) in case of emergencies.
+3. Tracking of assets – Along with patients, tracking of staff and inventory is made easy by IoT and its location systems.
+Big healthcare organizations are turning to IoT-based location systems as they prove to be a less expensive way of monitoring day-to-day activities and tracking their doctors and nurses, their inventory, and even tracks the whereabouts of their patients (for example automatic/smart wheelchairs) in case of emergencies.

 4. Timely administration of drugs – Drugs that are given to a patient can be monitored through IoT devices.
 These devices will prompt the patient and the concerned staff when a particular drug has to be administered along with its dosage.
 The devices can also track the effects of medicines on patients.
 The patient and the staff will be sent an alert if there is an overdose or underdose of any drug.